 In Class Six you will find Mr Howard, Miss Rawles and Mrs Wield.

-Here are some of the exciting things we will be learning in the first half of the Summer Term.
+Here are some of the exciting things we will be learning in the second half of the Summer Term.

 Our grammar work this half term will focus on identifying different types of conjunctions, using paired adjectives to add description, using commas before conjunctions, modal verbs and adverbs, verbs as sentence starters and using parentheses (brackets, dashes, commas).